open-source-bootcamp/bootcamp-guide/README.md

 The goal of this bootcamp is to take attendees from a very basic to no understanding of GitHub on a journey to not only being comfortable with collaborating on GitHub, but being ready to actively contributing to public open source projects.

+When we have run this event in the past (such as at the [In-person Student Open Source Bootcamp, at the Microsoft Reactor](https://www.meetup.com/microsoft-reactor-redmond/events/287024832/) and the [Hacktoberfest in-person open source bootcamp](https://www.meetup.com/microsoft-reactor-redmond/events/288635090/)), the attendees have all given feedback that networking is important, therefore this event includes opportunities for attendees to work together on code, be involved in networking games together, and have time to talk over breakfast and lunch times.

 ### Intended audience

 This event is targeted predominately at early in career developers, but would be of value to any developer who wants to get started with open source.
 This also includes students at Universities, High Schools, Colleges and Bootcamps who are learning to code.